Luna HR Docs

 Before importing, every row is validated:

 • Errors (red) — must be fixed before import.
-Example: required field missing, employee not found
+Examples: required field missing, employee not found, duplicate email or employee number, a value outside the allowed list for that column, an end date before its start date

 • Warnings (amber) — can proceed but may need attention.
-Example: category not found (will use default)
+Example: a line manager who isn't in Luna yet (the link can be made later)

 You can edit rows inline in the preview to fix issues without going back to your CSV.